2024–25 Marshall Thundering Herd women's basketball team

 The 2024–25 Marshall Thundering Herd women's basketball team represented Marshall University during the 2024–25 NCAA Division I women's basketball season.
 The Thundering Herd, led by first-year head coach Juli Fulks, played their home games at Cam Henderson Center as members of the Sun Belt Conference.
+They finished the season 15–20, 6–12 in Sun Belt play to finish in tie for eleventh place.
+In the Sun Belt tournament, they defeated South Alabama, Texas State, Louisiana, and Appalachian State before losing to Troy in the quarterfinals.

 Previous season

 The Thundering Herd finished the season 26–7, 17–1 in Sun Belt play to finish in first place.
 In the Sun Belt tournament, they defeated Appalachian State, Old Dominion, and James Madison to become champions.
 They received the Sun Belt's automatic bid to the NCAA tournament where, as a No. 13 seed, they lost to No. 4 seed Virginia Tech in the first round.

 After the season, head coach Kim Caldwell left to become the head coach at Tennessee.
 Marshall hired Transylvania University head coach, Juli Fulks, as her replacement.